nealie/wibble/README.md

 An Object has a `_parent` slot.
 This is used for slot lookup when looking up a slot that does not exist within the Object.

-An Object (or more likely it's parent) also has a `_call` slot, which is called whenever an Object is referenced.
-Object itself defines this as pushing itself onto the stack and this behaviour is inherited by most other more specialised objects.
-Proc's however refer to themselves.
+An Object may also has a `_call` slot, which determines whether the Object is callable.

 There are two special Objects: